plewis/deploy/JC_instructions.md

 # This part does not work yet.
 To use the new BHV geodesic distance metric:

-Run one set of analyses under the prior and rename the directory g-prior. (to run analyses under the prior, modify the line in rep-template/smc/*.conf that says run_on_empty = false to run_on_empty = true.
+Run one set of analyses under the prior and rename the directory g-prior. (to run analyses under the prior, modify the line in `setup/setupmain.py` that says sample_from_prior = false to sample_from_prior = true.

 Run second set of analyses under the posterior and rename the directory g-posterior.